HilarioNengareJr/ToDoList/README.md

-This is a react and redux fullstack application that enables users to store tasks and mark them if they are done.
+This is a reactfullstack application that enables users to store tasks and mark them if they are done.